-- 9.1 Fundamentals of Plant Reproductive Systems: Compare and contrast the basic reproductive structures of plants, drawing out key differences between sexual and asexual reproductive processes. - 9.2 Seed Anatomy: Using various seed models, analyze the structure and function of each to predict their roles in plant reproduction and propagation. - 9.3 Fundamentals of Animal Reproduction Systems: Identify and describe the organs of the male and female animal reproductive systems that provide physiological function.
-Compare and contrast the differences in the reproductive systems small and large animal species.
+- 9.1 Fundamentals of Plant Reproductive Systems: Compare and contrast the basic reproductive structures of plants, drawing out key differences between sexual and asexual reproduction processes used in plant reproduction. - 9.2 Seed Anatomy: Using various seed models, analyze the structure and function of each to predict their roles in plant reproduction and propagation. - 9.3 Fundamentals of Animal Reproduction Systems: Identify and describe the organs of the male and female animal reproductive systems that provide physiological functions.
+Compare and contrast the differences of the reproductive systems between small and large animal species.